vuejs/vitepress/docs/reference/frontmatter-config.md

 - Type: `number | [number, number] | 'deep' | false`
 - Default: `2`

 The levels of header in the outline to display for the page.
-It's same as [config.themeConfig.outline](./default-theme-config#outline), and it overrides the theme config.
+It's same as [config.themeConfig.outline.level](./default-theme-config#outline), and it overrides the value set in site-level config.

 ### lastUpdated